Magic-Abracadabra/magic-import/README.md

 # ModuleNotFound?
-Cast a Magic Spell on the "Import" Command!
+Cast a Magic Spell on the ✨Import✨ Command!
 [🎬 Demo](https://github.com/Magic-Abracadabra/magic-import/blob/main/Demo.mp4)

 A brief way to use your codes.
 Just copy the source code to start with.